Gluing pseudo functors via $n$-fold categories: -Categories and -fold categories

+Our general discussion on categories and $2$-categories ends here.
+In the next section we add $n$-fold categories to the picture.

-\section{$2$-categories and $n$-fold categories}
+\section{$2$-Categories and $n$-fold categories}

 In this section, after recalling the definitions of $n$-fold categories and $n$-fold functors in Definition \ref{s.nfcat}, we investigate the relation between $2$-categories and $n$-fold categories.
-The obvious functor $\rho^*$ (Example \ref{ex.rhos} \ref{ex.rho2}) from the big category of categories to the big category of $n$-fold categories admits a left adjoint $\cT$ (Remark \ref{r.adj}).
-The goal of this section is to establish an analogue of this adjunction for $2$-categories and pseudofunctors (Proposition \ref{p.Phiequiv}).
-To formulate such an analogue, we construct an analogue $\dQ$ (Definition \ref{d.Q}) of $\rho^*$, an analogue $\bT$ (Definition \ref{d.T}) of $\cT$, and the $2$-category $\cPsFun(\dC,\cD)$ (Definition \ref{d.mixedPsFun}) of pseudofunctors from an $n$-fold category $\dC$ to a $2$-category $\cD$.
-These constructions will play an essential role in the study of $2$-categories of gluing data in Sections \ref{s.two} and \ref{s.finiteglue}.
+The functor $\dK^n\colon \Cat\to n\FoldCat$ carrying a category to its $n$-fold category of hypercubes (Example \ref{ex.rhos} \ref{ex.rho2}) admits a left adjoint $\bT_n\colon n\FoldCat\to \Cat$ carrying an $n$-fold category $\dC$ to its category of paths (Remark \ref{r.adj}).
+One goal of this section is to establish an analogue of this adjunction with $\Cat$ replaced by $\twoCat$ (Proposition \ref{p.adj}).
+To do this, we extend $\dK^n$ to a functor $\dQ^n\colon \twoCat \to n\FoldCat$ carrying a $2$-category $\cD$ to its $n$-fold category of hypercubes $\dQ^n\cD$ (Definition \ref{d.Q}, extending the double category of up-squares \cite[2.C.1, p.~272]{BEhr} in the case $n=2$).
+We also construct a left adjoint $\cT^\red_n\colon n\FoldCat\to \twoCat$ (Definition \ref{d.T}) carrying $\dC$ to its reduced $2$-category of paths $\cT^\red_n\dC$, which is a refinement of $\bT_n\dC$.
+This adjunction is related to Gray's tensor product of $2$-categories.
+The functors fit into the following diagram: